ligurio/clojure-from-the-ground-up/README.md

 ### Problems

-Write a sorted function that uses cond and instance? to convert lists to sorted lists (using (sort ...)), and sets to sorted sets (using (into (sorted-set) ...)).
+Write a sorted function that uses cond and instance? to convert lists to sorted lists (using `(sort ...)`), and sets to sorted sets (using `(into (sorted-set) ...)`).

 Rewrite sorted as a multimethod.
-Using defmethod, extend sorted to handle maps.
+Using `defmethod`, extend sorted to handle maps.

-Add a checked-off field to the GroceryList type, and use it to store a set of items that are already in the cart.
-Write a check-off function that takes a grocery list and checks off an item on it, by adding that item to the checked-off set: (check-off my-list eggs)
+Add a checked-off field to the `GroceryList` type, and use it to store a set of items that are already in the cart.
+Write a check-off function that takes a grocery list and checks off an item on it, by adding that item to the checked-off `set: (check-off my-list eggs)`.

-Write a remaining function which takes a GroceryList and returns the items that haven’t been checked off yet.
+Write a remaining function which takes a `GroceryList` and returns the items that haven’t been checked off yet.

-Change the definition of print-out for GroceryList to take the checked-off set into account, printing an [x] in front of checked-off items.
+Change the definition of print-out for `GroceryList` to take the checked-off set into account, printing an `[x]` in front of checked-off items.

 Imagine Clojure had no built-in sets.
-Make up a Set protocol with some basic operations, like add-element, has-element?, and remove-element.
+Make up a `Set` protocol with some basic operations, like `add-element`, `has-element?`, and `remove-element`.

-Using a vector or list to store your elements, write a basic implementation of your Set protocol.
+Using a vector or list to store your elements, write a basic implementation of your `Set` protocol.
 Experiment to make sure adding the same item twice doesn’t add two copies.

-Try making larger and larger sets–say, with ten, a thousand, and a hundred thousand elements.
-Use (time (has-element? some-set 123)) to see how your set performance changes with size.
+Try making larger and larger `sets–say`, with ten, a thousand, and a hundred thousand elements.
+Use `(time (has-element? some-set 123))` to see how your set performance changes with size.
 Why is this?

 Write a different implementation of a Set, which uses a map to store its elements.
 Compare its performance to your list-based set.

-The deref function uses an interface called clojure.lang.IDeref to return the current value of a container type.
-Using deftype, define your own container type.
-Try @(MyContainer :hi) to verify that you can get the value of your container (:hi) back.
+The `deref` function uses an interface called `clojure.lang.IDeref` to return the current value of a container type.
+Using `deftype`, define your own container type.
+Try `@(MyContainer :hi)` to verify that you can get the value of your container `(:hi)` back.

-[advanced] So far, we’ve worked only with immutable types. deftype lets us define mutable types by tagging a field with ^:unsynchronized-mutable, like so:
+[advanced] So far, we’ve worked only with immutable types. `deftype` lets us define mutable types by tagging a field with `^:unsynchronized-mutable`, like so:
-(deftype DangerBox [^:unsynchronized-mutable value] ...).
-Design a Mutable protocol with a (write! box value) function to overwrite the value of a mutable container.
-Using (set! field value), build your own mutable container type which supports both Mutable and IDeref.
-Confirm that you can change its value using write!, and read it back using @.
+`(deftype DangerBox [^:unsynchronized-mutable value] ...)`.
+Design a `Mutable` protocol with a `(write! box value)` function to overwrite the value of a mutable container.
+Using `(set! field value)`, build your own mutable container type which supports both `Mutable` and `IDeref`.
+Confirm that you can change its value using `write!`, and read it back using `@`.

-[advanced] Use your mutable container as a counter by reading its current state and writing back a value one greater–e.g. via (write! box (inc @box)).
-Using dotimes, perform many updates in a row, and verify that the final value of the counter is the same as the number you passed to dotimes.
+[advanced] Use your mutable container as a counter by reading its current state and writing back a value one greater–e.g. via `(write! box (inc @box))`.
+Using `dotimes`, perform many updates in a row, and verify that the final value of the counter is the same as the number you passed to dotimes.

 [advanced] Run this dotimes increment loop in two threads at once, using